Connection

 TOKEN_ID and SECRET.
 If you use an official SDK, prefer its WebSocket client, which signs the handshake automatically from hmacCredentials (TypeScript) / hmac_credentials (Python) / WithHMACCredentials (Go).

-Subscribing to Market Data
+Subscribing to market data

 Subscribe to price and orderbook updates by emittingsubscribe_market_prices:

-Subscribing to Position Updates
+Subscribing to position updates

 Subscribe to real-time position changes by emittingsubscribe_positions.
-This requires an HMAC-signed handshake — see Authentication.
+This requires an HMAC-signed handshake.
+See Authentication.

 subscribe_positions accepts the same payload as subscribe_market_prices: